Article contents

 You’ll get the mortgage amount (the loan), and pay interest each month, and traditionally you won’t pay back any of the actual loan – which means lower monthly payments, so much more affordable for those living on a pension income.

-The downside is, of course, that you’ll be paying interest each month when you otherwise wouldn’t be (without a mortgage), and it doesn’t go towards the mortgage itself – the mortgage amount doesn’t reduce (normally).
+The downside is that you’ll be paying interest each month when you otherwise wouldn’t be (without a mortgage), and it doesn’t go towards paying the mortgage off – the mortgage amount doesn’t reduce (normally).
 The interest rates are often higher than other interest-only options too.

-The loan will then be repaid if the home is sold, or if you move into long-term care, or pass away.
+The loan will then be repaid if the home is sold, or if you move into long-term care, or pass away (sorry to put a downer on things).

 There is some flexibility however, and if you want to, you can repay some of the loan in order to reduce it, and possibly even pay it off – so your home doesn’t need to be sold to repay the loan later on.